syedmaazsaeed/latest-react-portfolio/README.md

 Real-Time Firebase Integration: Stay connected with real-time updates via Firebase Firestore, where you can leave feedback, comments, or inquiries.

 Scroll Progress Bar: Visual cue to track your progress while browsing the portfolio.
-Modern and Responsive Design: Optimized for both desktop and mobile devices to ensure a seamless user experience.

 <h1>🛠️ Technologies Used</h1>